 The Gear System

-Most Power Wheels have only two gears, a forward and reverse gear.
-However, the speed can be controlled through the speed controller, which regulates how much current is supplied to the motor.
+Most Power Wheels only have two speeds, forward and backward.
+Still, the speed may be adjusted as needed thanks to the speed controller, which regulates the amount of electricity supplied to the motor.

 The Steering Wheel